dahrihadri/aws-s3-static-website/README.md

 ### How I’m using it in today’s project

-- Im using Amazon S3 in this project to host a static website
+- I'm using Amazon S3 in this project to host a static website

 ### This project took me...

-- This project took me approximately 15mins to complete.
-Documentation took me around 15mins, ensuring clear and comprehensive guidelines for future reference and ease of use.
+- This project took me approximately 15 minutes to complete.
+Documentation took me around 15 minutes, ensuring clear and comprehensive guidelines for future reference and ease of use.

 - **Difficulty**: Easy
 - **Time**: 30 min